 - A wider stance will allow you to handle more power and give you more stability when you land from jumps.
-Its particularly good for people riding wakestyle boards, looking to get lots of pop and who are landing hard from powered tricks.
+It’s particularly good for people riding wakestyle boards, looking to get lots of pop and who are landing hard from powered tricks.

 Firstly, remember that you want to keep the angle the same for both feet – we don’t ride our kiteboard twintips like snowboards where you might make your front foot more angled than the back.
 Why?
-In snowboarding most people will ride the board with their left or right foot always leading where as on a kiteboard, we ride on our heelside edge in both directions, most of the time.
+In snowboarding, most people will ride the board with their left or right foot always leading where as on a kiteboard, we ride on our heelside edge in both directions, most of the time.

 As a starting point about 10 degrees is a good option for most people but again the angle of the pad can give different benefits:

-- Having your feet more parallel, primarily helps when landing hard, giving you more stability and reduces some pressure on your knees.
+- Having your feet more parallel primarily helps when landing hard, giving you more stability and reduces some pressure on your knees.
 Though it’s not so comfortable simply cruising along.

 For most boards & people you’re going to have the pads so they are centred in relation to the width of the board.
-The ability to change this side to side position is helpful for people with smaller or bigger feet to allow you to position the pad so your feet are centered on the board ie. your heel and toes are similar distances from the heelside and toeside edges.
+The ability to change this side to side position is helpful for people with smaller or bigger feet to allow you to position the pad so your feet are centred on the board ie. your heel and toes are similar distances from the heelside and toeside edges.

 You can play with putting the pads closer to the heelside rail.
 It can help with edging harder, making jumps and carving on your heelside easier, but the downsides are it’s not so balanced, so general riding can be less stable and riding toeside is more difficult.